apache/spark/docs/usage-cli.rst

 .. code-block:: bash

-  airflow dag show example_bash_operator --imgcat
+  airflow dags show example_bash_operator --imgcat

 You will see a similar result as in the screenshot below.